The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: Loop weight Lg

-Here, for the compactness we omitted the dependence on the $z_j$'s $j\neq i,~j\neq i+1$ which are unimportant in the recurrence relation.
-The factor $F_i(z_1,..,z_L)$ is exactly the proportionality factor in the eq.(\ref{MGS}), and the label $i$ denotes the site on which $\mu_i$ recurrence is applied. $F_i$ also depends on the $\zeta_l$ and $\zeta_r$ which we did not indicate explicitly.
+The factor $F_i(z_1,..,z_L)$ is exactly the proportionality factor in (\ref{MGS}), and the label $i$ denotes the site on which $\mu_i$ is applied. $F_i$ also depends on $\zeta_l$ and $\zeta_r$ which we did not indicate explicitly.

-Now we would like to obtain the explicit form of the $F_i$.
-In order to do that we need to consider the left boundary $q$KZ equation for the element $\psi_{\pi_0}$ which is given by eq.(\ref{bqKZ2}) and apply twice the $\mu_1$ operator to this equation.
-Here is what we get:
+Now we would like to obtain the explicit form of the function $F_i$.
+In order to do that we need to consider the left boundary $q$KZ equation for the element $\psi_{\pi_0}$ which is given by (\ref{bqKZ2}) and apply twice the $\mu_1$ operator to this equation.
+We find